Are murine monoclonal antibodies still relevant for modern medicine?

 Murine monoclonal antibodies were the first antibodies ever to be produced at lab-scale thanks to the discovery of the hybridoma technology in 1975.
 To date, very few of these antibodies are still in use for therapy due to their low compatibility with the human immune system.
-However, they continue to serve as the framework for many antibody engineering technologies.
+However, hybridoma production for therapeutic applications is still widely relevant and frequently carried out in mouse hybridomas.
+This process generates murine antibodies that serve as frameworks for further antibody humanization processes.

 The discovery of murine monoclonal antibodies